-Haber explained that Max Lager’s offers several spaces for events and can be as casual or formal as the client likes, along with a trained staff that can help with arrangements, entertainment, decorations, and catering — a one-stop shop.
+Haber explained that Max Lager’s offers several spaces for events and can be as casual or formal as the client likes.
+They have a trained staff that can help with arrangements, entertainment, decorations, and catering — a one-stop shop.
 Plus, photos of these offerings are great additions to your social media pages, marketing emails, and the event section of your website.

-Drinking local brew is an added bonus, and guests are likely to feel more relaxed and are able to focus on celebrating more so than they might be in a traditional venue.
+Drinking local brew is an added bonus.
+Guests are likely to feel more relaxed and are able to focus on celebrating more so than they might be in a traditional venue.
 At SweetWater, options include bringing your own caterer, creating a special event cask, custom pint glasses, various guest number options, private tours, and creative photo ops.